-- 10. An activity in violation of the Equity Policy; e.g. racist, sexist, hate-motivated or derogatory comments - 11.
-Violations of the Code of Conduct, school and Board policy, e.g. repeated disrespect of authority - 12.
-Using social media in such a way that negatively impacts others or school climate. - 13.
-Inappropriate behaviours including biting, spitting, kicking, etc... - 14.
-Physical fighting and violence (not requiring medical treatment). - 15.
-An act harmful to one's physical/mental wellbeing - 16.
-Being under the influence of drugs
+- 9.an activity in violation of the Equity Policy; e.g. racist, sexist, hate-motivated or derogatory comments - 10.violations of the Code of Conduct, school and Board policy, e.g. repeated disrespect of authority - 11.using social media in such a way that negatively impacts others or school climate. - 12.inappropriate behaviours, including biting, spitting, kicking, etc. - 13.physical fighting and assault (not requiring medical treatment). - 14.an act harmful to one's physical/mental well-being - 15.being under the influence of drugs - 16.making a bomb threat

-CODE OF CONDUCT
+CODE OF CONDUCT-Expulsion